Fanny Hill Meets Lady Chatterly: Plot

-Lady Chatterly is a well-known courtesan in high society that maintains a castle in the country that serves as a private retreat for visiting members of London royalty.
+Lady Chatterly is a well-known courtesan in high society who maintains a castle in the country that serves as a private retreat for visiting members of London royalty.
 In her capacity as hostess, she receives generous compensation for arranging and overseeing their trysts and wild orgies.
 When Fanny Hill arrives at her doorstep one day looking for employment, she is hired to work as a servant girl at the castle.

 Peter, who already works at the estate as a stable boy, introduces himself, and becomes her guide into a world of sexual pleasure.
 Meanwhile, Lady Chatterly is planning a masquerade ball in honor of a rich and prominent American, who owns a large tobacco plantation.
 He has offered Lady Chatterly and her broker 10,000 acres of farmland in Virginia, in exchange for a formal introduction to a princess from Hungary.

-When the Hungarian princess suddenly cancels at the last minute, Lady Chatterly devises a scheme, whereby she can still get the Virginia farmland, by replacing the princess with Fanny, without the American being none the wiser.
-In the meantime, Peter has become upset because Fanny is ignoring him, in favor of Lady Chatterly, who is now in a lesbian relationship with Fanny.
+When the Hungarian princess suddenly cancels at the last minute, Lady Chatterly devises a scheme, whereby she can still get the Virginia farmland, by replacing the princess with Fanny, without the American being any the wiser.
+In the meantime, Peter has become upset because Fanny is ignoring him, in favor of Lady Chatterly, with whom she is now in a lesbian relationship.

 Before Lady Chatterly can hatch her devious scheme, Peter overhears about the plan, and goes to a tavern where he just happens to run into the American.
-Peter informs the tobacco magnate about the planned hoax, and the American is enraged.
+Peter informs the tobacco magnate about the planned deception, and the American is enraged.
 He then decides to retaliate by sending a heavily disguised Peter to impersonate him.
 He gives Peter a bogus deed to the Virginia farmland, while also generously compensating Peter for being complicit in his retaliation.
 Peter arrives at the ball, and is not recognized, so he spends the night partying and frolicking with Fanny.
-He has also successfully handed over the bogus deed to Lady Chatterly.
+He also hands over the bogus deed to Lady Chatterly.
 The film ends with Peter happily absconding to London with the money the American has given him.